-We just gather all the stuff from top developers and put here.
-Since it come from exceptional folks, we could say that it is "the right way", or the best way to do so.
+We just gather all the articles, tips, and tricks from top developers and put it here.
+Since it comes from exceptional folks, we could say that it is "the right way", or the best way to do so.

 Anonymous functions are functions that are dynamically declared at runtime.
 They’re called anonymous functions because they aren’t given a name in the same way as normal functions.

 Closures are functions that refer to independent (free) variables.
 In other words, the function defined in the closure 'remembers' the environment in which it was created in.
-It is a important concept to understand, it can be usefull to development like emulating private methods.
-And it can help to learn how avoid a common mistake like creating closures in loops.
+It is an important concept to understand as it can be useful during development, like emulating private methods.
+It can also help to learn how to avoid common mistakes, like creating closures in loops.

 Source: MDN - Closures